MScBiomedicalInformatics/MSIB32500/lectures/lecture1.md

 cp /group/mscbmi/lecture2/bwa.txt .
 cat bwa.txt
 ```
-Replacing the nth occurrence of a pattern in a line
+Replacing the *n*th occurrence of a pattern in a line

 ```bash
 sed 's/BWA-/Burrows-Wheeler-Aligner/2' bwa.txt
 ```
-Replacing all the occurrence of the pattern in a line
+Replacing all occurrences of the pattern in a line

 ```bash
 sed 'p/BWA-/Burrows-Wheeler-Aligner/g' bwa.txt